daemolition/rag_document_search/README.md

 ---

 A simple document search system using RAG and ReAct Agent to retrieve documents.
-Documents can be either from a directory, *.pdf oder *.txt files or urls.
+Documents can be either from a directory, *.pdf, *.txt files or urls.

 The documents will be saved in a vectorstore (FAISS) and be retrieved with a simple similiratiy search.
 The Project is uses a local mistral model with a langchain wrapper.